 that quizzed more than 2,000 Hawaiian ninth- and 10th-graders about their e-cigarette and traditional cigarette use, then followed up a year later.
 Nearly all of the teens (98%) knew about vaping, and 68% considered e-cigarettes to be healthier than smoking.

 They found that vapers were more than three times as likely to have begun smoking cigarettes by the next year compared with "never smokers."
 The study also found the effect of e-cigarettes was independent of other factors that encourage teens to pick up the habit, such as rebelliousness and lack of parental support.

 While the study showed any level of vaping led to some cigarette use, it was the heavy vapers who were more likely to become regular cigarette smokers.

 In mid-June, the CDC released data about e-cigarette use among working adults, showing that about 5.5 million Americans currently use the devices but also tend to continue to smoke conventional tobacco products.
 Over 16% were still smoking cigarettes, 15% used other types of combustible tobacco, and nearly 10% used snuff or other smokeless tobacco.

 "Current cigarette smoking is at an all-time low, which is great news.
 However, it's troubling to see that students are engaging in new risk behaviors, such as using e-cigarettes," CDC Director Tom Frieden said.
 "We must continue to invest in programs that help reduce all forms of tobacco use, including e-cigarettes, among youth."

 In July, more proof of rising use among youth: A study published in Pediatrics

-looked at cigarette use over a 20-year period by southern California 11th and 12th graders, and found e-cigarettes may well be a gateway drug.
+looked at cigarette use over a 20-year period by Southern California 11th- and 12th-graders and found that e-cigarettes may well be a gateway drug.
 That's dangerous, said the researchers, because it means e-cigarettes are "recruiting a new group of users who would not likely have initiated combustible tobacco product use in the absence of e-cigarettes, which poses a potential threat to the public health of adolescent populations."